THIRD GRADE

 • Solving non-routine problems to become flexible problem-solvers

-• Explore concepts more deeply and justify reasoning in extension/enrichment and other problem-solving activities
+• Exploring concepts more deeply in extension/enrichment and other problem-solving activities

-• Differentiation through small group instruction, hands-on projects, use of math tools, math games, extension and enrichment problems and activities
+• Differentiation through small group instruction, hands-on projects, and math games

 • Real-world connections